Spatio-Temporal Recurrent Networks for Event-Based Optical Flow Estimation: Experiments

 \subsubsection{Comparison for Input Representations}

 We compare our input representation with that of other optical flow algorithms.
 In more detail, Spike-FlowNet \cite{lee2020spike} generates an event image by summing the number of events at each pixel, denoted as Counts.
-Ev-FlowNet \cite{zhu2018ev} proposes input representations that summarize the number of events at each pixel as well as the last timestamp, denoted as Counts+TimeSurface.
-For fair comparison, the network of STE-Flow is used for all other methods.
+Ev-FlowNet \cite{zhu2018ev} proposes input representation that summarizes the number of events at each pixel as well as the last timestamp, denoted as Counts+TimeSurface.
+For a fair comparison, the backbones of Counts and Counts+TimeSurface are the same as that of STE-FlowNet.

-From Table \ref{tab:final_results}, our representation have demonstrated the superiority over other methods.
+From Table \ref{tab:final_results}, our representation has demonstrated superiority over other methods.
 Counting events \cite{lee2020spike} discards the rich temporal information in the events, and is susceptible to motion blur.
-Time Surface method used in \cite{zhu2018ev} are only able to capture some temporal information around some specific moment.
-Different with these representations, our methods accumulate the events based on the temporal distribution of the events stream.
+The time Surface method used in \cite{zhu2018ev} is only able to capture some temporal information around some pre-specific moment.
+Different from these representations, our method accumulates the events based on the temporal distribution of the events stream.
 We aim to enhance the signal and highlight the period when the event camera encounters a high-speed scene.